-Continuing review and re-approval of a research project at least annually is required so long as the project continues to involve human subjects.
+Continuing review and re-approval of a research project at least annually is required for all protocols approved at a convened IRB meeting so long as the project continues to involve human subjects.
 A research project continues to involve human subjects as long as the investigators conducting the research continue to obtain:

-- Data about the subjects of the research through intervention or interaction with them; or - o Identifiable private information about the subjects of the research.
+- Data about the participants of the research through intervention or interaction with them: or - o Identifiable private information about the participants of the research.

-When the only remaining activity of a research project involves the analysis of aggregate data sets without individual subject identifiers, no further continuing review is necessary and a Conclusion Report should be filed (see Section IV.E).
+When the only remaining activity of a research project involves the analysis of aggregate data sets without individual participant identifiers, no further continuing review is necessary and a Conclusion Report should be filed (see Section IV.E).